 |Robert Benjamin 1870-1957|

 Based on posted trees and YDNA results, Lineage 2C has two distinct families: (1) David Rankin Sr. of Frederick Co., VA and (2) William Rankin of Fayette Co., PA.

-David Sr. left a Frederick Co. will naming his wife Jeannett and four children, including sons Hugh, William, David Jr. and a daughter Barbara.
+David Sr. left a Frederick Co. will naming his wife Jennett and four children: sons Hugh, William, and David Jr. and a daughter Barbara.
 Frederick Co., VA Will Book 3: 443.
-Many online trees identify David Sr.’s wife as Mildred, although all of the records involving Jeannett identify her without a middle name.
-Those trees may have conflated David Sr.’s wife with a Mildred Rankin who was married to a different David Rankin, one of David Sr.’s grandsons.
+Many online trees identify David Sr.’s wife as Jennett Mildred, although all of the records involving Jennett identify her without a middle name or initial.
+Those trees have probably conflated David Sr.’s wife Jennett with a Mildred Rankin who was married to a different David Rankin, one of David Sr.’s grandsons.

 The second family in Lineage 2C, William Rankin of Fayette Co., PA, is clearly genetically related to the line of David Rankin Sr. within a genealogical time frame.
-No common ancestor between the two L2C lines is known.
-Again, Project Administrators are looking for a descendant who is willing to participate in the project.
+The common ancestor between the two L2C lines is not known.

 |David Sr. d 1768 Frederick, VA, wife Jennett McCormick||William d.
 1797, Fayette Co., PA|